 iDE treadle pump is a foot-operated device to create suction to pump water from shallow aquifers or surface water bodies.
 It can be attached to a flexible hose, and lift water at shallow depths from any source such as pond, tank, canal, or catchment basin or from tube wells.

 It was developed in 1979 by a team working with the Rangpur Dinajpur Rural Service (RDRS), an NGO working in northwest Bangladesh.
-IDE facilitates the formation of national and regional networks of suppliers, dealers, and installers.
+International Development Enterprises (iDE) facilitates the formation of national and regional networks of suppliers, dealers, and installers.

 International Development Enterprises (IDE) through approximately 1,000 stocking dealers in Bangladesh.
 There is also a treadle pump wholesale market in Dhaka that serves many regional dealers.

 The pump is made mostly of metal and consists of two cylinders (or barrels) usually 3.5 inches (8.9 cm) in diameter, connected to a suction pipe at the base, and with an outlet spout at the top.
-The operating mechanism consists of bamboo foot pedals fitted to a bamboo superstructure, and includes a framework that the operator can hold onto for support.
+The operating mechanism consists of bamboo or metal foot pedals fitted to a bamboo superstructure, and includes a framework that the operator can hold onto for support.
 The pump is installed on a bamboo or PVC-lined tubewell.
-Most raw material suppliers are based in Dhaka or in large regional centers.

 Locally available at hardware stores.